TourGuideTim Tours, Tips, and Things to Do

 The best San Diego travel web site: Rather than being a superficial web site that gives just a brief summary of the area’s most well known attractions, we provide in-depth detail on a wide variety of attractions, many of which would be major attractions if located in other cities but are instead hidden under the shadow of the more well known San Diego attractions like the San Diego Zoo.
 We provide tips on how to make the most of your visit to each of the attractions, where they are located relative to the other attractions in San Diego and how to reach them by transit or by car, and try to organize them in a way so that you don’t miss out on finding any attractions that suit your particular interests.

 Tips for Visiting San Diego

-How to make time for all the things to do: My final tip for now is to plan ahead.
-Unlike most cities where there may be a few concentrated tourist areas and it’s easy to find things as you go, San Diego offers hundreds of attractions and guests tell me they are overwhelmed and certainly didn’t plan enough time once they find how much there is to do in San Diego.
+How to make time for all the things to do: Our final tip for now is to plan ahead.
+Unlike most cities where there may be a few concentrated tourist areas and it’s easy to find things as you go, San Diego offers hundreds of attractions and guests tell us they are overwhelmed and certainly didn’t plan enough time once they find how much there is to do in San Diego.

 Many guests visit San Diego as part of an extended trip that includes San Francisco and Los Angeles.
-They often plan fewer days in San Diego because they assume it is the smallest city with the least to offer only to say they wished they had planned more days in San Diego instead because it offers more things to do in a much more relaxing environment.
+They often plan fewer days in San Diego because they assume it is the smallest city with the least to offer only to say they wished they had planned more days in San Diego because it offers more things to do in a much more relaxing environment.
 By planning ahead you can also get discounts for various attractions.
 For example you can save a lot of money at SeaWorld if you buy your tickets in advance online, at a visitor center or through your hotel.
 Another reason to plan ahead is that some attractions close early or get sold out since San Diego is a big destination for major conventions and big companies bringing in employees from around the world for special events in beautiful, sunny San Diego.